-Comanche ISD will submit staff's Summative averages from each dimension of Domains 2 & 3.
+Comanche ISD will submit an average of the two 45-minute observations from each dimension of Domains 2 & 3.
 To be eligible for a TIA designation, a teacher must have at least a 3.0 (rounded to the nearest hundredth) average score in each dimension of Domains 2 & 3.